kraftp/hcura_website/hsrc/hsrc_2015/programming.md

 <h5>MENTORSHIP</h5>

 HSRC participants will receive one-on-one mentoring from Harvard students.
 Mentoring sessions will allow participants to ask questions about how to further their science education through research, provide participants with guidance on selecting and applying to colleges, and foster long-term connections between high school students and Harvard students who have successfully navigated their high school careers.
-Connect: HSRC enables students to form friendships and connections with other talented high school students who are interested in science.
+Additionally, HSRC enables students to form friendships and connections with other talented high school students who are interested in science.

 <img src="/hsrc/images/Photo6.jpg" align="right" style="width: 450px; height: 320px; margin-left: 20px;"/>